twardoch3/Sports_Betting/README.md

 # Sports_Betting
-The Sport_Betting Project is a program for making forecasts about basketball games and manage database with users' game forecasts, bets and prediction statistics.
+The Sport_Betting Project is a program for making forecasts about basketball games and managing database with users' game forecasts, bets and prediction statistics.

 ### Requirements
 Program requires PostgreSQL database and Django.